frank01101/channel_explorer/README.md

 A utility module for extracting data from Telegram groups and channels and saving it in `pandas.DataFrame` data frames.
 Features include:
 * Downloading dialogs, channels and groups in which the user participates, as well as detailed information about channels and their participants.
 * Managing asynchronous downloading of large amounts of data.
-* Converting data to pandas data frames and performing necessary data cleaning and cleaning.
+* Converting data to pandas data frames and performing necessary data wrangling and cleaning.